azuredemoenvironment/ade/CONTRIBUTING.md

 ## System Setup

-Once you have installed the prerequisites, you will need to clone the ADE repo locally and open it in VS Code.
-We recommend having a short `src` folder path for development in general (e.g. `C:\src\` on Windows or `~/src` on Linux/Mac).
-However, if you have a folder already setup for your source code, feel free to use that.
+Once you have installed the prerequisites, you will need to clone the ADE repo locally.
+We recommend having a short `src` folder path for development in general (e.g., `C:\src\` on Windows or `~/src` on Linux/Mac).
+However, if you already have a folder setup for your source code, feel free to use that instead.

 Inside of your primary source directory, create a new folder called `azuredemoenvironment`.
 In there, you'll want to